michalcichon/michalcichon.github.io/_posts/2021-03-28-algorithms-plus-data-structures-equals-programs.md

 Obviously both classes are awful, and as you can see side effect can happen late (in this silly example after we add more than 16 elements to our globally available collection) so it can be difficult to spot the problem.
 Imagine if we have an application with thousand of classes using that `secretCollection` directly.

 As you can see there is used also one more object usually recognized as an ant-pattern, a singleton.
 A bad press is mainly because it creates a globally available object than can be access and mutate anywhere in our source code.
-However it used to be intensively used in mobile development to save resources (I remember when we developed a banking app in 2010s we had to be careful to not create too many amount formatters when we wanted to present hundred of transactions in a single table view).
+However it used to be intensively used in mobile development to save resources (I remember when we developed a banking app in 2010s we had to be careful to not create too many amount formatters when we wanted to present hundreds of transactions in a single table view).
 Today as brand new phones have thousand times better specs than personal computers a decade ago, it lost a bit its relevance, but still is quite useful.
 However, it needs to be used carefully.
 Other red light can be: a class with all methods static, a class with all attributes public.
 When it comes to testing, as we can't really test global state agains all possible use cases, we usually can make at least the code that utilize singleton testable.

 ```swift
 class NotTestable {